tciuro/random-thoughts/vapor/hosting on Mac/README.md

     $ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

-This assures that Xcode's toolchain will be used from now on.
+This ensures that the Xcode toolchain will be used from now on.

 ### Install Homebrew

-Just head to https://brew.sh and install it on the Mac.
+Install Homebrew on your Mac:

+    $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 ### Install Vapor 3